TN Lemon Law FAQ

-How does the TN Lemon Law work?
+How does the Tennessee Lemon Law work?

-Tennessee�s Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first 1 year or express warranty period, whichever comes first, that can't be repaired after repeated attempts (normally 4) by the manufacturers authorized dealership.
+The Tennessee Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first year of ownership or during the express warranty period (whichever comes first) that can't be repaired after repeated attempts (normally three) by a manufacturer-authorized dealership.

-Does a problem always need to occur four times to be considered a lemon?
+Does a problem always need to occur three times to be considered a lemon?

 What happens if I fall outside the 12 months/warranty period before my first problem exists?
 Does this mean I do not have a claim?

-How does the TN Lemon Law offer cost-free representation?
+How does the law offer cost-free representation?

-The Tennessee Lemon Law contains a fee-shifting provision which means that if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
-If you submit a claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.
+The Tennessee Lemon Law contains a fee-shifting provision which means that, if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
+If you submit your claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.